 Pen stains on your clothes are bad enough, but they’re truly horrifying when they happen to your lighter clothes.
 We all know the feeling of seeing a dark blue or black splotch on that white shirt that we loved.
 Fortunately, pen stains don’t have to mark the end for even the lightest of clothing.
-There are several quick, easy ways to clean off those stains.
+There are several quick, easy tricks to get pen stains out of light clothes.

 Don’t Spread the Damage